 This treadmill’s unique feature is the CoolAire workout fan that controls heating and keeps you comfortable and at full strength, minimizing temperature constraints and distractions.

-For even better results, the PRO series offers similar amazing options such as the 2000 model with 15% incline.
+For even better results, the PRO series offers similar amazing options such as the 2000 model with a 15% incline.
 If you’re struggling with a limited budget, you can also consider the 10% incline Proform 525i.

 - iFit membership for endless workout library